Birding In Western Ghats

 - Local guides / nature guides as per requirement.

-- All entrances / safaris.
+- All entrances / safaris

 - All sightseeing tours.

-- All currently applicable taxes.
+- All currently applicable taxes

-Tour Exclusions
+Trip Exclusions

 - Still / video camera fee in the monuments and national parks.
-As on date still and video cameras are free in Corbett.

-- Travel insurance.
+- Travel insurance

 - Anything not mentioned in the inclusions.